Introduction

 foreach ( $form['fields'] as $field ) { ... }

-Since we have the $form object, let’s loop through the fields in the form and find the field(s) that we’d like to modify.
+Since we have the $form object, we loop through the fields in the form and find the field(s) we’d like to modify.
+Note the &$field syntax, which passes the field by reference, allowing us to modify the actual field object rather than a copy.

 if ( $field->type != 'select' || strpos( $field->cssClass, 'populate-posts' ) === false ) {